Rthorpesr/Professional-Portfolio/README.md

 This website now has:
 1.) a Polished Professional look

 2.)
 I show at least 2 - 3 projects and you can link to the Github Repo and or Website to interactive with the project.

 3.)
-I updated my LinkedIn page to include the Projects 4.)
+I updated my LinkedIn page to include the Projects.

+4.)
 I updated the Read me files for each of the chosen projectsand descripted the problem, how I solved it, and some
-    information about my technical approach
+    information about my technical approach.

 5.)
-There is a link on the website that when clicked, takes you to a PDF of my Resume 6.)
-The site is Employer Ready and Employer Competitive 7.)
+There is a link on the website that when clicked, takes you to a PDF of my Resume.

+6.)
+The site is Employer Ready and Employer Competitive.

+7.)
 The site is Tablet, and mobile responsive. ( it looks great on my cellphone).
 My family and friend love it!!

 8.)
 The website is one page only now.

 9.)
 I pinned three (3) projects in Github.

 10.)
 My contact information is on the page.

 11.)
 Readable with good sized fonts and colors that will not cause eye strains.